Why a Structured GLP-1 Doctor Visit Report Matters

 - Flags for missed or extra injections

-Before attaching the file, verify completeness.
+Before attaching a file, verify completeness.
 Check the date range.
 Confirm dose‑adjustment rows appear.
-Label the file clearly, for example: “DoseHistory_Mar2024–Oct2024.csv.”
+If attaching a spreadsheet, label it clearly, for example: “DoseHistory_Mar2024–Oct2024” or include a screenshot.
 This keeps the clinician from hunting through scattered notes.

 Turn raw symptom logs into a short, readable summary.
 Clinicians need to know whether nausea, constipation, fatigue, or food‑noise patterns are changing over time.